You don’t have to go far to hear me recommend journaling to develop psychic ability.

 - What would it feel like if I was living for myself, and not others?

 Once you’re done with your journaling session, thank your Spirit Guides or angels for guiding you.
 Then, do something to ground yourself.
-There are many ways to ground yourself.
-Nature walks are a fan fave, but I like to eat a light snack.
+Nature walks are a fan fav, but I like to eat a light snack.
 Try different grounding methods, and see what works for you.

 The most seasoned journalist will tell you that sometimes things just don’t go according to plan!

-If you’re in your comfy spot, with your fave pen and notebook, but still struggling, check out some of these troubleshooting tips.
+If you’re in your comfy spot, with your fav pen and notebook, but still struggling, check out some of these tips.